open-telemetry/opentelemetry-specification/specification/api-metrics.md

 pre-aggregation, if it is expected.
 Since this is only expected in some exporters, it is regarded as an option relevant to the exporter, whether keys configured through `WithRecommendedKeys` are applied for aggregation purposes or not.
-This allows the user influence the standard implementation behavior, especially for exporters that require pre-specified aggregation keys.
+This allows the user to influence the standard implementation behavior, especially for exporters that require pre-specified aggregation keys.